hasanmd1/MERN-repo/README.md

 # Food Ordering Web Application

 ## Description
-This project is a
+This project is a responsive web application that allows users to browse through a menu, add items to their cart, and place orders online.
+It features user authentication, real-time updates, and an intuitive user interface.

 ## Features
 - Search Food, Filtering based on location, restaurant name, food item types.
 - Creating restaurant and managing restaurant,
+- Add items to the cart,
-- Creating orders, viewing status of order and managing orders,
+- Creating orders, viewing real-time status of orders and managing orders,
 - Creating a payment request which will be executed by payment gateway, after payment webhook request to confirm status of payment.

 ## Screenshots